ef8087/ESG-Project/README.md

-All of this was with significant contribution from my group members, and these are just my parts of our analysis.
+All of this was with significant contribution from my group members, and the code included are just my parts of our analysis.